NZR EO class: Withdrawal and preservation

 The class were replaced in April 1968 by the E^{A} locomotives (which were later re-designated as the EO class of 1968).
 All but one were scrapped.

 E^{O} 3 was preserved by the Canterbury Railway Society.
 The locomotive arrived at the Ferrymead Heritage Park in 1972 and was restored to operating order in 1977.
-The locomotive has had the removed cab restored to the original style and carries its original number E 3 on that end of the locomotive.
-The loco received a Restoration Award from the National Federation of Railway Societies in 1996 and today can be seen operating on the Ferrymead Railway.
+The locomotive has had the removed cab restored to the original style and carries its original number Eo 3 on that end of the locomotive.
+The loco received a Restoration Award from the National Federation of Railway Preservation Societies in 1996 and today can be seen operating on the Ferrymead Railway.